fantasycalendar/FoundryVTT-ItemPiles/docs/README.md

 Have you ever wished you could represent items in your scenes?
 A pile of items, something to interact with - or perhaps chests whose appearance changes depending on what happens to it, whether it's open, closed, full, or empty.
 Do you want an easy way to split loot between players?
+Do you want easy to use merchants with great UIs?

 Then you need **Item Piles**!

-In short, this module enables dropping items onto the canvas, which then get represented as a pile of items.
-In order to work in all systems without breaking or messing too much with the core functionality of Foundry, this **creates an unlinked token & actor** to hold these items.
-When a player double-clicks on an item pile token, it opens a custom UI to show what the pile contains and players can then take items from it.
+This module features:

+* Dropping items on the canvas to create piles of items
-Item Piles can also be configured to act as a container, where it can be open or closed, locked or unlocked, with the ability for the token that represents the pile to change image depending on its state.
+* Item piles acting as containers with the ability to switch its token image depending on its open/closed/empty state, and play sounds accordingly

-In addition, when an item pile is interacted with it can also play sounds for the action, such as opening, closing, or attempting to open a locked item pile.
-Sounds are only played for the user who attempted the action.

-Last but not least, the module features a robust and well documented API, where module and system creators can leverage Item Piles to enrich your looting experience.
+* Turn characters into fully featured merchants, with complex item pricing, item quantity management, and more
+* Robust player-to-player trading features
+* Incredibly intuitive API and documentation

 Chest sprites used on this page is from Forgotten Adventures*